 5. write cheese class

-6. write crock pot soap class7. freezer spreadsheet
+6. write crock pot soap class

-8. order this years meat9. sourdough starter
+8. order this years meat

 10. make face cleanser